ligi/docs/trezor-apps/coinsimple.rst

 .. image:: images/coinsimple06.png

-After successfull payment, email confirmation is sent to you and your customer.
+After successful payment, an email confirmation is sent to you and your customer.

 .. image:: images/coinsimple08.png

-You can also quickly check current status of your payments in the Invoice section.
+You can also quickly check the current status of your payments in the Invoice section.

 .. image:: images/coinsimple09.png